hanchiang/my-website-hashnode/cl67okauf04gey6nv2y7v6rkr.md

 **Configuration**

 Configuration can be considered as an extension to the process of provisioning the server.
-Once the server is created, and loaded with the required software, they need to be configured so that they are usable.
+Once the server is created, and loaded with the required software, it needs to be configured so that it is usable.

 e.g. Configure PostgreSQL data directory, logging and authentication settings